genesiscommunitysuccess/docs/versioned_docs/version-2023.1/05_operations/02_commands/02_dbmon.md

 #### Delete

-If you use the `delete` command, it will delete the last record in the selected table.
+If you use the `delete` command, it will delete the selected record (In case you did not select any record, the default one is the last) in the selected table.
 Here is an example of how to use `delete`, it is deleting the last record in the **TRADE** table:

 ```javascript
 DbMon:TRADE>writeMode